sooperD00/ORToothFairy/docs/00_Quick_Start_Checklist.md

   - [x] Expands to show ExpandedDescription on click
   - [x] Sets active profile state when clicked
   - [x] Visual indicator for currently selected profile
+  - [ ] You should probably just have some text all together and no accordion? ok for now, just find a spot for the search UI to go when user selects their business profile

 ### Search Component
 - [ ] Integrate Search Component from Milestone 3
 - [ ] Apply gentle highlight box (class property) around DefaultSearchType option
 - [ ] Show radius selector if ShowRadiusOption = true, default to DefaultRadiusMiles
-- [ ] On profile selection, update search defaults automatically
+- [ ] On profile->no, bgroup selection, update search defaults - consider highlighting the features that B2B other side businesses will pay for (get them from chat, list them here)

 Start with this:
 "I need help deciding where to place the search component in my ORToothFairy UI.
 Currently, users click a ProfilePage card (e.g., 'Individuals & Families'), it becomes transparent, and ClientProfile accordions appear inside the card.
 When they expand an accordion, they see a description of their use case.